A Study on the Origin of Christianity

 Besides Galatians 1:19, the full expression Brother of the Lord exists one more time, although in the plural form, in 1 Corinthians 9:5.
 Since they are difficult to differentiate, we will review both at the same time later on.

-insignificant Brothers of Jesus in the Gospels
+Brothers in the Gospels + Acts

 "Is this not the carpenter, the Son of Mary, and brother of James, Joses, Judas, and Simon?
 And are not His sisters here with us?"
 Mark 6:3